 All teachers at Yoga Shala are certified in the Iyengar method.
 Iyengar Yoga has a rigorous and demanding certification process with multiple levels.
 For each level, candidates are evaluated by a panel of three Senior Teachers who evaluate them on more than 45 different criteria, including the clarity of their instruction, their ability to teach poses safely and effectively to a wide range of students, and their skill in observing and correcting students.
 Some teachers choose to pursue higher levels of certification, enabling them to teach more advanced poses and therapeutic yoga.
 It takes many years of practice and study to advance to the higher levels.

 Tamarie is a Certified Iyengar Yoga Teacher at the Junior Intermediate III Level, and a Certified Yoga Therapist.
-She is a student of Senior Teachers Patricia Walden, and Manouso Manos, who she assisted for 5 years.
+She is a student of Senior Teacher Patricia Walden, and studied with and assisted Manouso Manos for many years prior to his dismissal from the Iyengar System.
 She travels regularly to Pune, India for extended periods of study with the Iyengar family.
 In addition to yoga, Tamarie maintains a daily meditation practice.
 Her teaching reflects compassion, humor, and her commitment to deepening awareness and applying practice in daily life.

 Octavia has been a devoted student of lyengar Yoga since 1995 and a full time teacher since 2003.
 Her teaching encompasses both rigorous and gentle sequences of classic postures, and in-depth therapeutic work for injuries and health conditions.
 She holds a Senior I Iyengar teaching certification, and is a Certified Yoga Therapist.